syncfusion-content/maui-docs/MAUI/Maps/migration.md

    </td>
 </tr>
 </table>

+N> All the (*) marked APIs are renamed from Xamarin SfMaps to maintain the consistency of API naming in the .NET MAUI SfMaps.

 The following code example explains how to intialize the layer and customize the layer in Xamarin SfMaps and .Net MAUI SfMaps.